Compact Modular Architecture: CMA Evo (CMA 2.0)/ SMA (Scalable Modular Architecture)

-In 2023, Geely announced the CMA Evo platform, the variant dedicated for PHEV, with its first vehicle Lynk & Co 08.
+In 2023, Geely announced the CMA Evo (Evolution) platform, the variant dedicated for PHEV, with its first vehicle Lynk & Co 08.

 The CMA Evo platform demonstrates significantly enhanced safety performance compared to the original CMA.
 Through an integrated design combining the rear crash beam, energy absorption box, and rear longitudinal beam, the platform achieves significantly enhanced structural rigidity.

 In 2025, Volvo announced the XC70 plug-in hybrid SUV developed based on Lynk & Co 08.
 The vehicle is marketed to be built on the Scalable Modular Architecture (SMA) platform, a re-branded CMA Evo platform of Volvo.